Mini PC Uses For Just About Anyone (& What is a Mini PC?)

 Is the mini PC worth buying?

 The short answer?
-Yes.
 Mini PCs are relatively cheap and they can be repurposed for different uses to get the most use out of it.
 You get the best bang for your buck.
-A home theater PC can also be used for gaming.
-Old mini PCs for work can be used for digital signage.
+A home theater PC can also be used for gaming. old min PCs for work can be used for digital signage, without adding too much to your overall digital signage cost.
 It’s a win-win for everyone.